 On the second floor, there were kitchens, workshops and working rooms.
 On the third floor was the representative hall and other rooms used by the king when he was at Avaldsnes.

 The building ends in a high gate tower.
 This was the main entrance to the royal manor.
 From the tower a covered passageway, perhaps in two floors, leads up to the chancel.
 The façade from the south to the church is 70 m.
 The main building, including the tower, is about 51 meters.

 The building was constructed sometime between 1240-1319, probably either by Håkon Håkonsson, who built the Church of St Olaf, or by Håkon V Magnusson, who appointed St Olaf’s church as a collegiate church.
 So far, it seems that the gate tower was built by Håkon Håkonsson at the same time as the church, and that Håkon V Magnusson continued with the main building which was completed sometime around 1300.

-RESTORATION OF THE RUINS
+CONSERVATION OF THE RUINS

-The landscape around the ruin must be arranged so that the audience can walk around it.
+The landscape around the ruin will be arranged so that the audience can walk around it.
 We will also provide information on how the royal estate may have looked and how the buildings were used.

 THE AVALDSNES ROYAL MANOR PROJECT HAS THREE PHASES

 • Excavation phase: Excavations conducted summer seasons of 2011, 2012 and 2017.